 You only have to edit the special content blocks one time.
 (They are usually found through customizing your theme.)
 Remove any existing content and replace it with the shortcode:

 Replace nameofcontent with the name of the content (sometimes also called the “slug”).
 You decide on whatever name makes sense.
 It might be “company_overview” or “footer”.
 The content doesn't have to exist at this point.
 Save your template changes.

-When you return to the page where the custom content was, hopefully you'll see the Wonderbar crosshairs.
+When you return to the page where the custom content was, you should see the Wonderbar crosshairs.
 You can click and start editing.

-The first time through, becuase you have no content yet, it will be created when you save..

 The [put_content_here] shortcode will usually work in Text Widgets. [put_content_here] also works inside any regular post or page on your site – you can have one post include another.
 We can't promise this will work in all locations.
 If, instead of seeing the crosshair, you see the shortcode itself, then your theme or template doesn't support this feature.